Giant Chocolate Chip Cookies.

 1. Preheat the oven to 350 degrees F. Line a baking sheet with parchment.

 2. In a large mixing bowl, beat together the butter, brown sugar and sugar until combined.
 Add the eggs and vanilla, beat until combined and creamy.
-Add the flour, baking soda, and water or milk, beat until combined.
+Add the flour, and baking soda, beat until combined.
 Stir in the the chocolate chips.

 2. Using an ice cream scoop (this makes things really easy) or 1/4 cup measure, roll the dough into balls and place 3 inches apart on the prepared baking sheet (about 5 per pan).
 Gently push down to flatten the balls just slightly.